-In the Beginner level, dancers will learn basic soft shoe/ghillie technique.
+In Irish 1, dancers will learn basic soft shoe/ghillie technique.
 This includes how to turn out one’s feet, stand on their tip-toes, point their toes, lift their feet up, cross one foot in front of the other, stand with their shoulders back, their arms in, and their head up.
 This will be incorporated into the dancers’ steps.
-The dancers in Beginner are not required to have soft shoes (ghillies) and may wear socks or jazz shoes to class.
-If students wish to continue dancing, however, it is highly recommended that they purchase brown-bottom soft shoes after the first half of the year.
+The dancers in Irish 1 are not required to have soft shoes (ghillies) and may wear socks or jazz shoes to class.
+If students wish to continue dancing, it is highly recommended that they purchase brown-bottom soft shoes after the first half of the year.

-The dancers in the Intermediate class have proven they have mastered all of the dances described in Beginner and Advanced Beginner.
-Because of their proficiency in those basic dances, the Intermediate level will be presented with more difficult dances.
+The dancers in the Irish 3 class have proven they have mastered all of the dances described in Irish 1 and 2.
+Because of their proficiency in those basic dances, the Irish 3 level will be presented with more difficult dances.
 Furthermore, Traditional Set dances will be covered.
-A higher emphasis on technique will be also be expected in the Intermediate level.
+A higher emphasis on technique will be also be expected in this level.

-The Advanced class is for students who have demonstrated a thorough understanding and skilled execution of the technical training provided in all of the previous levels.
-The dancers in this level have mastered all of their old steps in the Beginner, Advanced Beginner, and Intermediate classes.
-Since these students have proved their mastery, they will be challenged with more difficult dances and dance moves.
-These dancers, while in the Advanced level, must further refine their technique and will be challenged to push past any errors in carriage.
+Irish 4 is for students who have demonstrated a thorough understanding and skilled execution of the technical training provided in all of the previous levels.
+The dancers in this level have mastered all of their old steps in the Irish 1, 2, and 3 classes.
+Since these students have proven their mastery, they will be challenged with more difficult dances and dance moves.
+These dancers, while in Irish 4, must further refine their technique and will be challenged to push past any errors in carriage.
 Dancers will have more freedom to focus their energy into creating a dance of their own that showcases their individual talents.